 The Restdatasource performs the four core DataSource operations using a simple, well-documented protocol of XML or JSON requests and responses sent over HTTP.
-The HTTP requests sent by the client will contain the details of the degreest object and your server-side code should parse this request and output an XML or JSON formatted response containing the desired properties for the degreest operations.
+The HTTP requests sent by the client will contain the details of the det

 If, instead, you are required to integrate with a pre-existing service that defines its own HTTP-based protocol, you can configure a subclass of the DataSource class to customize the HTTP request format and the expected format of responses.